Arditi: Early experiments

-In 1916 the supreme command decided to award special status to Arditi units but was reluctant to create new units.
-The Arditi badge, to be carried on the left arm, included the monogram VE (for Victor Emmanuel III of Italy), and was designed exclusively as a symbol of distinction for these soldiers.
+In 1916 the supreme command decided to award special status to soldiers who distinguished themselves in particularly daring actions with a special sleeve badge but was reluctant to create new separate units.
+The "Militare ardito" badge, to be carried on the left arm, included the monogram VE (for Victor Emmanuel III of Italy), and was designed exclusively as a symbol of distinction for these soldiers.
 This was the first official use of the word "Ardito" by the Italian army.

 In reality, all these units had no connection with the real Arditi that used extremely different tactics, training and equipment.
 In fact, on one hand, the scout units had the same tactics and equipment as the regular infantry, while on the other hand, the Compagnie della Morte filled a very different role, they were sappers and not shock troops and were quickly disbanded at the beginning of 1916.

 The idea that would later lead to the birth of the Italian Assault Units dates back to the summer of 1916.
 In fact, in that period Major General Francesco Grazioli, commander of the "Lambro" Infantry Brigade, wrote papers in which he explained his ideas on the creation of special elite infantry units that would allow the stalemate of trench warfare to be overcome.

-Grazioli, who had observed the bloody attacks of the Italian infantry on the Carso in 1915, thought that these units should employ aggressive shock tactics, focusing in particular on identifying, mass attacking and breaking through the weakest points of the enemy lines, and then advancing in depth, encircling and destroying the strongest points of residence so as to cause the collapse of an entire front.
+Grazioli, who had observed the bloody attacks of the Italian infantry on the Carso in 1915, thought that these units should employ aggressive shock tactics, focusing in particular on identifying, mass attacking and breaking through the weakest points of the enemy lines, and then advancing in depth, encircling and destroying the strongest points of resistance so as to cause the collapse of an entire section of front.

-According to Grazioli these units, called Plotoni Speciali(Special Platoons), were to be made up of 36 men each and commanded by a junior officer.
+According to Grazioli these units, called Plotoni Speciali (Special Platoons), were to be made up of 36 men each and commanded by a junior officer.
 27 soldiers, divided into three patrols of 9 men each, had to be trained in hand-to-hand combat, trench clearing and throwing of hand grenades, their equipment had to consist of a Carcano carbine, 5 SIPE hand grenades and a dagger.
 The rest of the men would form the Machine-Pistol section of the platoon equipped with two Villar Perosa Machine-Pistols each.

 These platoons, created by Grazioli only in his brigade, were formed and trained in the months of June and July 1916 and would go into combat for the first time in August of the same year in the Sixth Battle of the Isonzo.
 In fact, although it is not certain, it is probable that the special platoons played the role of spearhead in the attack of the "Lambro" Brigade against Monte Calvario on 6 and 7 August 1916.

 In the following months the platoons continued to be part of the Brigade, mainly taking part in small-scale actions such as the counterattack east of Gorizia on 11 February 1917 in which the platoons drove the Austro-Hungarians from a position called Casa Due Pini which was lost following an enemy raid.